awab-hassan/10-elasticBeanStalk-DEVOPS/README.md

 # Project #10 - Python Application Deployment on ElasticBean

+Note: I don't have permission to share Client's code, that's why I have excluded it :)

 Project Type: Python Application Deployment on Elastic Bean Stalk Cluster.

 Project Description: Client asked me to deploy his application on AWS ElasticBeanStalk set up a GitHub Actions pipeline that will automatically deploy a new version whenever changes are pushed to the repository.